tarwn/lessthandot-hugo/blogs/content/posts/2012-01-02-scripting-data-in-sql-server.md

 In SQL Server 2012, this has changed and is kind of buried.
 Here is how to find it now.

-Right click on the database, select Tasks&#8211;>Generate Scripts&#8211;>Set Scripting Options&#8211;>Advanced.
+Right click on the database, select Tasks–>Generate Scripts–>Set Scripting Options–>Advanced.
 Scroll down to Types of data to script

 Now you can select Schema only, Data only, Schema and Data.
 See image below of what the options should look like